-MTEC will email receipt confirmations to Offerors upon receipt of submission.
-Offerors may submit in advance of the deadline.
-Neither MTEC nor ATI will make allowances/exceptions for submission problems encountered by the Offeror using system-to-system interfaces with MTEC's submission form.
+An automated BIDS receipt confirmation will be provided by email.
+Offerors may submit in advance of the deadline and update (or replace any of the files) up until the submission deadline.
+Neither MTEC nor ATI will make allowances/exceptions for submission problems encountered by the Offeror using system-to-system interfaces.
+If the Offeror receives errors and fails to upload the full submission prior to the submission deadline, the submission will not be accepted.
 It is the Offeror's responsibility to ensure a timely and complete submission.